A Basic SISO Exmaple.

 figure, bode(P.nominal)

-If one wish to plot other cases (not the noiminal), the commands bodecases
+If one wish to plot other cases (not the noiminal), the commands bodecases and

-are useful.
+niccases are useful.
 For exmaple, to plot the Bode for uniform grid of parameter

 cases